Jofi-GP/MintClassicsDatabase_analysis_MySQL_workbench/README.md

 # Mint Classics Model Cars Case
 The capstone project for Coursera's 10-series specialization course on SQL for Data Analysis and Business Insights.

-Mint Classics Model Cars operates worldwide to provide their customers with vintage and classic model cars as well as other small-scale vehicles.
+Mint Classics Model Cars holds a vast collection of vintage and classic model cars as well as other small-scale vehicles in a worldwide distribution system.
 Their goal is to close one of its warehouses and discard low performing models while maintaining shipping efficiency and customer satisfaction.

 ## MySQL scripts
 File's details and organization: